openstack/glance/doc/source/notifications.rst

 Notifications
 =============

-Notifications can be generated for each upload, update or delete image event.
+Notifications can be generated for each send, upload, update or delete image event.
 These can be used for auditing, troubleshooting, etc.

 Strategies